stevecondylios/simple_forex/README.md

 # => 0.939717e2
 ```

-Note ruby decimals use scientific notation, evidenced by the `e`, (it can be easy to miss or forget that).
+Note ruby decimals use scientific notation, evidenced by the `e` toward the end of the value.

 ## Requirements